jimkeir/Ortho4XP/README.md

 * Fixed a bug with random OSM server selection not working correctly.
 * Include recompiled version of Triangle4XP.exe with MinGW-GCC for Windows users to resolve an [issue](https://github.com/oscarpilote/Ortho4XP/issues/282).
 * Fixed a bug when using manually installed dem files were not being used on certain tiles.
+* Work around for certain tiles (+30-085) with complex meshes that fail to build.

 ## Installation